JoshuaGrams/philtre2d/doc/engine/input.md

 The first part, before the colon, denotes the device, and the part after the colon is the ID.

+Generally, for keyboard inputs, you can leave out the device and only specify the key, and it will default to "scancode".
+Like so:

+> `"w"`

 Each half of an axis input like the mouse wheel or a joystick axis is considered a separate input and the sign (+/-) _must_ be specified.

 > NOTE: Pushing a gamepad joystick up is negative, down is positive.